 3.3.5 Before a scoring run begins, the referee will roll a standard 6-sided dice to determine the location of the black and silver tiles.
-The position of the black tiles will not be revealed to the team until they are ready to start a scoring run (see 3.3.6).
+The position of the black tiles will not be revealed to the team until they are ready to start a scoring run (see 3.3.7).
 Referees will ensure the combination of black tile placements in a field layout is 'solvable' before a robot begins a scoring run.

-3.3.6 Before a scoring run begins the judge can change any walls of the field, (see 1.3.5).
+3.3.6 Before a scoring run begins the judge can change any walls of the field, (see 1.3.4).

-3.3.7 Once the robot is started, a referee will place the black and silver tiles (see 3.3.5).
+3.3.7 Once the robot is started, a referee will place the black and silver tiles.